As a teenager, sometimes it’s hard to differentiate between a good decision and a bad decision. Teenage drug use is almost always a bad decision.

 While some teenagers use drugs as a way of fitting into a peer group, others use drugs as a coping mechanism for negative life events or situations they feel they have no control over.
 In any case, drug use is a destructive path for teenagers that often has consequences reaching far past adolescence.

-Prevalence of drug use among teenagers
+Prevalence of teenage drug use

 Results from the 2009 National Survey on Drug Use and Health show illicit drug and alcohol use is common in a number of teenagers in the United States ages 12 to 17.